syflex/logistics/README.md

 - [Extras](#extras)

 ### Design Rundown
 The Logistics Serverless IT platform is designed to be a serverless, scalable, and cost-effective solution.
-The platform is designed to be a cloud-native, as-a-service solution that leverages AWS managed services to provide a scalable, cost-effective, and highly available solution.

 ![System Design](./system-desiagn.jpg)